Our sourcing strategy

 In the limited areas we have decided to work we have seen a surprising amount of diversity in profiles.
 Both chunky fruit driven profiles as well as delicate, herbal like coffees.

-Tanzania is a large country and one of the poorer countries in the world, while it is also very rich in Natural resources.
-The country has experienced growth in its national economy however this growth has seen to only benefit very few with the Global Hunger Index (GHI), a statistical tool measuring the state of a country’s hunger, finding Tanzania worse than any other East African Country.
+Tanzania is a large country rich in natural resources, but one of the poorest in the world.
+The country has experienced economic growth but few citizens have seen the benefits.
+The Global Hunger Index (GHI), a statistical tool measuring the state of a country’s hunger, ranks Tanzania as the highest in East Africa.

-Traditionally coffee production has been centred in the North, around Arusha and Kilimanjaro.
-This is where much of the production is either through big estates owned by Europeans or through the Cooperative structure.
-It is also in the North that the Tanzania Coffee Board resides and where the weekly auction takes place.
+Traditionally coffee production has been centred in the North, around Arusha and Kilimanjaro, either through big estates owned by Europeans or through the cooperative structure.
+It is also in the north that the Tanzania Coffee Board resides and where the weekly auction takes place.
 Recent years has seen more investment in the production of the Southern Region of Mbeya.

-In 2018 the Coffee Authority of Tanzania decided to prohibit farmers to do direct export through representative companies without holding their own export license, and also to follow the Ethiopian model by creating a centralised auction system that removes exclusivity and partial traceability, and gives any buyer in the world access to the coffee.
-They hoped that it would drive buyers to compete for the best lots and increase the final price, giving more back to the farmers.
+In 2018 the Tanzania Coffee Board (TCB) implemented an Ethiopian style auction system that removes exclusivity and some traceability, and gives any buyer in the world access to the coffee.
+The TCB hoped that it would drive buyers to compete for the best lots and increase the final price, giving more back to the farmers.

-What the government didn’t realise was that, by changing the rules this way, no export company would benefit from the investments made on farm or station level.
-Furthermore, it was too expensive for farmers to hold their own export license, hence buyers still had to rely on exporters to consolidate shipments which meant that going through the auction was inevitable.
-As a result of the lack of investment, farmers were not able to match the inputs needed, which in the long run would lowered the yield and quality.
+Unfortunately these rules ensure that export companies will not benefit from any investments made at the farm or station level.
+As a result of the lack of investment, farmers are not able to match the inputs needed, which in the long run lowers the yield and quality of their coffee.
 For many of the largest commercial roasters in the world, Tanzanian coffee could be substituted for coffee from other countries, and that’s what happened.

 Our export partner on the other hand, saw this as an opportunity as few exporters were left in the country.
-They adapted to the new rules, offered to split the cost of investment in the farms and stations 50/50 with their partner AMCOS, and started buying AMCOS specific lots at the auction.
+They partnered with specific Agricultural Marketing Cooperative Societies (AMCOS) and split the cost of investment in the farms and stations 50/50.
+They then buy those AMCOS specific lots at the auction.

 This is how we have been securing some of the best Tanzanian lots we have ever tasted.